Cian-Murray-Doyle/Customer-Segmentation/README.md

 ## About

-A marketing department are looking to refine their advertising campaigns.
+A marketing department is looking to refine their advertising campaigns.
 In order to do this they would like to segment their existing consumer base.
 The department could manually construct customer segments but would like a reproducible method for future campaigns.

-In this project we will create an unsupervised machine learning algorithm in Python to segment customers.
+In this project, we will create an unsupervised machine-learning algorithm in Python to segment customers.
 Creating a K-Means Clustering algorithm to group customers by commonalities and provide the marketing department with insights into the different types of customers they have.

 Skills Showcased: